-The Red Rocks Coastal Walk is an incredible half-day hike just out of Wellington.
+The Red Rocks Coastal Walk is an incredible half-day hike just out of Wellington and one of the best walks in the area.
 You’ll get some beautiful views while walking along the coast and if you’re lucky, you might encounter a seal or two on the way!

 It’s called the Red Rocks (pari-whero) walk because you walk on the coast towards a spot full of big boulders – which, unsurprisingly, are red.
 Apart from just being a great sight, these rocks also played an important role in Māori history.

 The hike to the Red Rocks takes about an hour.
 Following that, we recommend you continue for another 30 minutes to Sinclair Head where a seal colony lives.
 You’ll most likely be able to spot some fur seals playing around in the ocean or sleeping on the rocks there!

 The Red Rocks Coastal Walk definitely deserves a visit on your travels in New Zealand – not only is it a uniquely beautiful place, but there is also a great chance that you’ll encounter local wildlife on this family-friendly walk.

 Hooker Valley Track – Mt Cook – One of the Most Talked-About New Zealand Highlights